FoV-NeRF: Foveated Neural Radiance Fields for Virtual Reality: Evaluation

-\paragraph{Stimuli} For precise comparison and accommodating the low frame rate of alternative solutions (as to be compared in \Cref{sec:study:intra}), each group of stimuli consisted of static stereo images rendered via {\bf F-GT} or synthesized via {\bf OURS}/{\bf NeRF} with the same views, as shown in \Cref{fig:results:comparison}.
+\paragraph{Stimuli} For precise comparison and accommodating the low frame rate of alternative solutions (\Cref{sec:study:intra}), each group of stimuli consisted of static stereo images rendered via {\bf GT} or synthesized via {\bf OURS}/{\bf NeRF} with the same views, as shown in \Cref{fig:lpips}.
 They were generated with the same and randomly defined gaze fixation across conditions.
-The resolution of the image per eye was $1440 \times 1600$.
+The resolution of the image per eye was $1440 \times 1600$ (full capability of the VR display).
 During the study, the target gaze position was indicated as a green cross on the stimuli images.
-We used the {\it gas} and {\it minecraft} scenes for the diverse indoor/outdoor environment.
-Each condition from an individual scene consists of \nothing{$1$ view and} $3$ different gaze positions.
+We used the {\it classroom}, {\it lobby} and {\it barbershop} scenes for study use.
+Each condition from an individual scene consisted of \nothing{$1$ view and} $2$ different gaze positions.